SiChiTong/ACCR/README.md

     W: GPG error: http://packages.ros.org <YOUR_UBUNTU_VERSION> InRelease: The following signatures couldn't be verified because the public key is not available: NO_PUBKEY 5523BAEEB01FA116

-To resolve this, you need to run the following code to remove old key:
+To resolve this, you need to run the following code to remove the old key:

     $ sudo apt-key del 421C365BD9FF1F717815A3895523BAEEB01FA116